 *This post is in association with Interplay

-We have been having fun exploring and setting up our very own Worm World from Interplay.
+So, of course, when I discovered Worm World from Interplay, I just knew he would love it.
+We have been having fun exploring and setting up our very own Worm World from Interplay over the last couple of days.
 My Living World offer a range of science and nature kits for children, designed by nature experts to provide fun and informative kits.

 What’s in The Kit:

-Within the 20-page booklet is a step-by-step guide to talk you through setting up your worms new home.
-Little ones will need the help of an adult for setting it all up and looking after your new worms, so it’s a great way to bond and discover together.
+Within the 20-page booklet, there is a step-by-step guide to talk you through setting up your worms new home.
+Little ones will need the help of an adult with setting it all up and looking after your new worms, so it’s a great way to bond and discover together.

-Setting up your worm home is very simple!
+Setting up your worm home is so simple!
 Spread layers of soil and sand, alternating between the coloured sand, to create layers.
-Using the coloured sand will let you watch and learn how the worms will mix it all up as they move around, showing just how they move and fertilize the soil.
+Using the coloured sand will allow you to watch and learn how the worms will mix it all up as they move around.
+Showing just how they move and fertilize the soil.

 Once your worms are settled in their home, you need to keep them in a warm and shaded room.
 Never let the soil go dry and feed them dead leaves.
 Enjoy learning for around 4-6 weeks before you release them back into their natural habitat.